bitcrushr/chatmud/README.md

-This is a CLI chat client for the game hackmud based around the new chat API.
+This is a CLI chat client for the game hackmud based around the ability to chat via JSON.